 These centers of excellence will help create a new generation of professionals who will go on to become ethical, innovative leaders — dedicated to social responsibility and able to make a lasting impact on their countries and the region.

-Beginning in 2016, the Graduate School of Media and Communications will offer a Master of Arts in Multimedia Journalism whose curriculum reflects a considerable contribution from Dr Peter Mwesige, executive director of the African Centre for Media Excellence and former head of the Department of Mass Communication at Makerere University, and Professor David Klatell, former dean of the Graduate School of Journalism at Columbia University.
-An executive-style programme of Professional Development and Continuing Education launched in early 2015.
-By early 2016, the school plans to offer an Executive Masters in Media Innovation and Leadership, focused on senior media managers.
+Beginning in 2018, the Graduate School of Media and Communications began offering the Master of Arts in Digital Journalism (MADJ) whose curriculum reflects a considerable contribution from the thinking group, faculty, and other professionals in the development of the programme.
+An executive-style programme of Professional Development and Continuing Education (PDCE), and Executive Education (EE) launched in early 2015.
+In 2020, the school plans to offer an Executive Masters in Media Leadership and Innovation, focused on senior media managers.

 Market surveys were conducted to test the demand for these degrees.
 Local consultants provided valuable guidance in both the design of the programs and their execution.